ooshoke/Portfolio-Microverse/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, the repository can be found at https://github.com/ooshoke/Portfolio-Microverse follow these simple steps.
+- Make a clone of the repository to your local machine using Git or checkout with SVN using the web URL
+- Open the index.html file with your default browser

 ### Prerequisites
 - A modern web browser
 - A copy of the index.html file, css and img file
+- Git

 ## Authors